Tuesday, 29 October 2024

 Eisenhower has emerged recently from Sam Mustafa, who has always been a great rules innovator in my view, employing straightforward approaches to gaming mechanics in terms of making things work, and approaching the history from a discerning perspective, and ensuring that historical flavour trumps simulationist complexity.

 I would cite his Maurice as one of the finest designs ever.
-I have not had enough experience with Blucher (though with a few plays, I do suspect it is a superb adaptive ruleset for all horse and musket – noting that ‘Chamberlain’ is available online) nor Rommel to testify, though do understood how the latter was a bit of a risk with units as companies – echoing the ww2 Piquet/Field of Battle approach, though striving to do something bigger without the scope, and with mechanics perhaps suiting a smaller scale.
+I have not had enough experience with Blucher (though with a few plays, I do suspect it is a superb adaptive ruleset for all horse and musket – noting that ‘Chamberlain’ is available online) nor Rommel to testify, though I do understand how the latter was a bit of a risk with units as companies – echoing the ww2 Piquet/Field of Battle approach, though striving to do something bigger without the scope, and with mechanics perhaps suiting a smaller scale.

 That large scope was ever my own fascination…I have always had three WW2 games in mind, from an operational standpoint, that I wanted to do – either in a group game, or with player vs player: Market Garden (yes, all of it), Kasserine Pass and Bastogne.